tinatae/honeybeegraph/README.md

 #### Sample Code:
   ##### Data Container
-  ##### Overall, the only notable code was the D3 syntax.
-That said, React was double-rendering our static graph when we had data-handling & graph-rendering in the same container.
-The issue was resolved by separating the two & passing the data in as props to the graph when it was ready to be mapped.
+  ##### The focus of this project was learning the D3 syntax & incorporating it with React.
+The code sample below maps through the raw data, adds an additional value called `added_together` & is passed to the graph container as `cleanData` props when it is fully updated.

     dataSetCreator(data) {
         let workingData;